apache/orc/site/specification/ORCv0.md

 ## Map Columns

-Maps are encoded as the PRESENT stream and a length stream with number of items in each list.
+Maps are encoded as the PRESENT stream and a length stream with number of items in each map.
 They have a child column for the key and another child column for the value.

 Encoding      | Stream Kind     | Optional | Contents